Download the Report (English, 10MB)

-Today we published Transformations, a report that explores the lifestyles and attitudes of those over 65 years old in Japan and China.
+Transformations, is a foundational study on aging in Japan and China, that explores the lifestyles and attitudes of those over 65 years old.
 It’s based on extensive ethnographic research, and spans gender, career types and a range of living arrangements.

 For those of you that are tasked with designing products that include “the elderly” (a common societal definition is 65 years or older), and self-identify as “young” (technically, 64 years or younger) I’ve included some additional notes below.

 - Populations are shrinking i.e. Japan’s population will be reduced by 40 million people in the next 50 years.
 China’s population will be reduced by 400m people in the next 83 years.

 - At the same time their population is getting older, as shown in the age trees below.
 The trees are becoming taller and top-heavy.
 Combined with the above, this presents significant pressures on working populations, health care systems, pensions and public infrastructure.

 - We define four, cross-culturally applicable life stages: new responsibility, transformation, coping and death, each with distinct needs and opportunities.
 Yes, death and even the after-life are both opportunities for service design.

 - Urbanisation continues even as populations shrink.
 Tokyo is slowly becoming denser, China is still urbanising at pace.
 There is a large segment of elderly who are reluctant “adopters” of urbanisation, to be closer to healthcare services and to join migrated siblings.